Job offers have been made to more than 130 local nursing students who are set to qualify this summer.

 “All the signs seem to indicate that this work is starting to pay off, as this is the second year in which we’ve been able to offer permanent roles to such a high number of final year nursing students, and it is certainly good news for our patients.”

 Over the coming weeks and months, the Trust will continue its drive to attract newly qualified nursing staff by developing further links with educational providers.
-In addition to the work already carried out in Hull, the Trust has also been asked by a number of providers across the North of England to attend other recruitment events, as they have heard such good things about Hull and East Yorkshire Hospitals.
+In addition to the work already carried out in Hull, the Trust has also been asked by a number of providers across the North of England to attend other recruitment events, as they have heard such good things about Hull University Teaching Hospitals NHS Trust.

-Meanwhile, Mike Wright, Chief Nurse for Hull and East Yorkshire Hospitals NHS Trust, is delighted to see so many people who have trained locally now looking to continue working locally.
+Meanwhile, Mike Wright, Chief Nurse for Hull University Teaching Hospitals NHS Trust, is delighted to see so many people who have trained locally now looking to continue working locally.
 He says:

-“I am delighted with the level of interest shown in working for Hull and East Yorkshire Hospitals NHS Trust at the university recruitment fair.
+“I am delighted with the level of interest shown in working for Hull University Teaching Hospitals NHS Trust at the university recruitment fair.
 This was really encouraging, and my colleagues and I have been extremely impressed with the calibre of the nursing students we’ve met so far, so it’s great that this has now translated into real job offers for people living and studying locally.

 “We know each of those nursing students that has been offered a job will have a particular passion or area of clinical interest, so where we can, we have offered people roles in their preferred areas of work.
 There has been a high level of interest in emergency care, cancer and elderly care, for example, so these are just three of the specialties which are likely to benefit from additional staff in the coming months.